johnfelipe/vector-tiles/src/pages/reference/mapbox-streets-v8.md

 #### <!--building--> `extrude` _text_

 The `extrude` field indicates whether the object should be included in 3D-extrusion renderings.
-For example a complex building might have various `building:part` objects mapped with different heights, in addition to a building object representing the footprint of the entire building.
+For example a complex building might have various `building:part` objects mapped with different heights and a building object representing the footprint of the entire building.
 Only the `building:part` objects are needed for 3D rendering, so the full footprint outline will have an `extrude` value of `false`.
 The `extrude` value will always be either `true` or `false` (never _null_).

 <!-- HOUSENUM_LABEL ---------------------------------------------------->